adamdresher/raok/docs/erd.md

 ---

-- A category can have zero or many posts
+- A hashtag_list can have zero or many hashtags
+- A hashtag belongs to one hashtah_list

+- A hashtag belongs to one post
-- A post can belong one category
+- A post can belong zero or many hashtags

 ### Physical schema